 In Japji, Guru Nanak says: “Hukmae andhar sabh, bahar hukme na koe.”
-A simple translation of the mandate is that everybody (sabh) under(andhar) His command (hukam), nobody (na koe) is beyond (bahar) His command.
+A simple translation of the mandate is that everybody (sabh) is under(andhar) His command (hukam), and nobody (na koe) is beyond (bahar) His command.

 The question is, what is that divine command or Hukam, signed and delivered by Nanak, from which we do not deviate or stray.

-It is an order of ethical and moral conduct of our lives where our conscious mind generates virtuous thinking to execute virtuous actions.
+It is an order of ethical and moral conduct in our lives where our conscious mind generates virtuous thinking to execute virtuous actions.
 This way, we are neither damaging our conscious mind nor hurting others.
 And we are staying hukmae andhar or within His order.

 The divine order is a disciplined and conscientious undertaking to get into the spirit of the Hukum.